apecloud/kubeblocks-addons/examples/vanilla-postgresql/README.md

 # vanilla-postgresql

-vanilla-postgresql is an official PostgreSQL cluster definition Helm chart for Kubernetes
+Vanilla-PostgreSQL is compatible with the native PostgreSQL kernel, enabling it to quickly provide HA solutions for various variants based on the native PostgreSQL kernel.

 ## Prerequisites